cnc operation & programming

 at MiraCosta College

-Introduction to CNC Programming uses MasterCam Mill 2017.
-In this introductory course, students learn how to design basic CNC programs for a three-axis CNC milling machine.
-Students will be instructed on G&M codes, Boolean logic, and machine and control definitions.
-In addition, the class will cover basic aspects of post configuration, variable definitions, formatting, post lines, post text, modality, and control definitions.
+In this 30-hour introductory course, students learn how to design basic CNC programs for a three-axis CNC milling machine.
+Students will be instructed on G&M codes, Boolean logic and machine and control definitions.
+In addition, the class will cover basic aspects of post configuration, variable definitions, formatting, post lines, post text, modality and control definitions.

-Intermediate CNC Programming also uses MasterCam Mill 2017.
-This course will provide students with trade-specific tips and tricks, whether they are within the production or the programming department.
-This course will teach additional topics for more intricate programs and designs.
+MasterCam is the most widely used CAM software in the industry and this intermediate, 30-hour course will provide students with trade-specific tips and tricks, whether they are in the production or the programming.
+This course also teaches additional topics for more intricate programs and designs.
 HAAS simulators will be used to test run the programs.

-CNC Operation: $2,100.
+CNC Operation Certificate: $2,645.
 Tuition is FREE through the DOL funded America’s Promise Grant.
-NOTE: A $175 charge to cover administrative costs will be collected upon registration
+NOTE: A $495 charge to cover administrative costs will be collected upon registration

 CNC Operation is 112 hours